ToolsGambling

 • Total: $1.2M-$5M/year minimum

-For a small book doing $10M in annual handle, that math doesn't work.
+For a small book doing $10M in annual handle, that math doesn't work — and if you're curious about how betting handle works, that $10M figure represents the total money wagered, not profit.
 It's far cheaper to subscribe to a B2B odds feed from Kambi or SBTech for a revenue share (typically 10-20% of gross gaming revenue).

 How to Become an Odds Compiler — Career Guide